Password

 New focus on risk management

-The 2015 version of the standard introduces a new clause on risk management (clause 6.1 "Actions to address risks and opportunities") which builds upon the ISO 9001:2008 section on preventive action.
+The 2015 version of the standard introduced a new clause on risk management (clause 6.1 "Actions to address risks and opportunities") which built upon the ISO 9001:2008 section on preventive action.

-The combination of risk-based thinking and process approach refocus the standard on performance and results, and the Plan Do Check Act cycle is employed at all strata in the organization.
+The combination of risk-based thinking and process approach refocused the standard on performance and results, and the Plan Do Check Act cycle is employed at all strata in the organization.

 Clarifications on objectives, measurement and change

-The requirements regarding quality objectives, measurement and change are more detailed.
+The requirements regarding quality objectives, measurement and change became more detailed.

-However, this mainly involves clarifications of requirements in the 2008 version rather than new requirements.
+However, this mainly involved clarifications of requirements in the 2008 version rather than entirely new requirements.

 More emphasis on communication and awareness

-The two new clauses (7.3 "Awareness" and 7.4 "Communication") place further emphasis on these two areas.
+Two new clauses (7.3 "Awareness" and 7.4 "Communication") placed further emphasis on these areas.

 Fewer prescriptive requirements